 Deferred income tax assets are recognised for tax losses carried forward to the extent that realisation of the related tax benefits through future taxable profits is probable.
-The Branch has unutilised tax losses of B\$3,390,299 (2022: B\$26,164,762) at the balance sheet date.
-The tax losses will expire on 31 December 2029.
+The Branch has no unutilised tax losses (2023: B\$3,390,299) at the balance sheet date.